pm7y/m7y.github.io/content/post/2019-12-05-debugging-with-sql-server-snapshots/index.md

 ## How can Snapshots help?

-A [snapshot](https://docs.microsoft.com/en-us/sql/relational-databases/databases/database-snapshots-sql-server) of a Sql Server database is a _point-in-time_ copy of a source Sql Server database.
+A [snapshot](https://docs.microsoft.com/en-us/sql/relational-databases/databases/database-snapshots-sql-server) of a SQL Server database is a _point-in-time_ copy of a source SQL Server database.

 ![Snapshot](./ssms-snapshots.png)

 A snapshot is somewhat similar to a `.bak` or `.bacpac` backup, in so much as they are all _copies_ of the database.
 These methods though involve exporting a copy of the source database to a file which you can later restore when needed.

 A snapshot is slightly different, it is also a point-in-time copy of your source database.
 When created it becomes an _attached_ _read-only_ copy of the source.
-A snapshot is shown in Sql Server Management Studio, under a menu folder called _'Database Snapshots'_ (shown above).
+A snapshot is shown in SQL Server Management Studio, under a menu folder called _'Database Snapshots'_ (shown above).
 You can access and browse these just like regular databases.
 They are read-only though so they can't be modified.

 You might be wondering, if a snapshot is read-only, what use can it be?
 Well, another cool feature of a database snapshot is that you can restore _from_ them back to a regular database.
 And it's fast.
 A lot faster than restoring from a `.bak` or `.bacpac` for example.